JamesVickers/task-manager-backend/README.md

 The backend REST API for a task management web application, to be used with the corresponding [task-manager-frontend](https://github.com/JamesVickers/task-manager-frontend).

+## API Documentation

+Documentation for each of the REST API endpoints can be found in [src/docs/API.md](https://github.com/JamesVickers/task-manager-backend/tree/main/src/docs).

 ## Technologies Used

 - [Node.js](https://nodejs.org/)